kacpertopolnicki/lect/README.md

-The `lect` script is intended to run from a terminal, and uses the `curses` library to write out the states of the programm.
+The `lect` script is intended to run from a terminal, and uses the `curses` library to write out the states of the program.
 After starting `lect` using the following command:
 ```
 $ /path/to/lect temp.mp4 temp.wav -p temp_printout -s temp.pickle
 ```